 - The Environment Agency.

 - The Historic Buildings and Monuments Commission for England (known as Historic England).

 - Natural England.

 - The Civil Aviation Authority.

-- The Highways Agency
+- National Highways.

-- The Homes and Communities Agency.
+- Homes England.

-- Each Primary Care Trust established under section 18 of the National Health Service Act 2006(16) or continued in existence by virtue of that section (in 2014 this was the NHS West Hampshire Clinical Commissioning Group).
+- Each Primary Care Trust established under section 18 of the National Health Service Act 2006(16) or continued in existence by virtue of that section (in 2025 this includes the NHS Hampshire and the Isle of Wight Integrated Care Board).

-- The Office of Rail Regulation
+- The Office of Rail Regulation.

-- The Solent Local Transport Body / Transport for South Hampshire
+- The Solent Local Transport Body / Solent Transport.

 - The Marine Management Organisation.

 - The Solent Local Enterprise Partnership.

-- The Enterprise M3 Local Enterprise Partnership.

-- The Hampshire and Isle of Wight Local Nature Partnership
+- The Hampshire and Isle of Wight Local Nature Partnership.